Philipp-Traubert/minimalistic-sumi-e-website/MATOMO_TRACKING_GUIDE.md

 If you need to add more tracking features:
 1. Check the `src/utils/matomo.ts` file for available functions
 2. Import and use tracking functions in your components
-3. Test in your Matomo dashboard
+3. Test in your Matomo dashboard at `https://matomo.loslasszen.de/`

 The tracking is now live and ready for your poster campaign!